DanMannMann/AncientTechnology/README.md

 ## Ancient Technology

 Ancient Technology is a data pack for vanilla Minecraft (1.17+) which adds blocks and items mostly aimed at technical players/redstoners, and which (I hope) are quite balanced and in the spirit of vanilla survival gameplay.
+It should also have reasonable performance, at least in as far as complex data packs can.

 ### [The Ancient Forge](docs/forge.md)
 A custom crafting table, the Ancient Forge, is the entry point for Ancient Technology's items.
 It can be used to craft - or, rather, forge - other custom items and blocks included in the pack.
 The Ancient Forge is data driven, which means other data pack authors can add their recipes to it with a simple `data modify` command.